-Niki Dados
+Nicole Dados

 Hello and welcome!

-I have completed a Diploma in Family History through the University of Tasmania.
-I am enrolled in a Master of Information Science through Open Universities.
-I am a member of the Society of Australian Genealogists (SAG), the Australian Library and Information Association (ALIA), and the Australian Society of Archivists (ASA).
+Formally trained as an academic in the social sciences, I made a career transition into archives, libraries and family history studies in 2021.
+I completed a Diploma in Family History through the University of Tasmania and am working towards a Master of Information Science.
+I am a current member of the Society of Australian Genealogists (SAG), the Australian Library and Information Association (ALIA), and the Australian Society of Archivists (ASA).

 Seated photo of the author Niki Dados wearing a pink shirt with hands extended towards the camera